cardadfar/mlcv_project/README.md

 ## Setup

-Download the .npy filess from the [QuickDraw](https://github.com/googlecreativelab/quickdraw-dataset) dataset and place them in a data dir
+Download a subset of the [data](https://drive.google.com/file/d/1kfZsjTI27OfSGDJF89R9o_3WErdboXnM/view?usp=sharing) and place them in data

-Download the [checkpoints](https://drive.google.com/drive/folders/11fBNOeUny9wDw0SHeLEGWjiV7yPZFPQP?usp=sharing) and place them in checkpoints/checkpoints/
+Download the [checkpoints](https://drive.google.com/drive/folders/11fBNOeUny9wDw0SHeLEGWjiV7yPZFPQP?usp=sharing) and place them in checkpoints

 ## Testing

-Place any images of class 'classname' in data/png/test/classname.
-For example, interpolating two images of broccoli should be placed in data/png/test/broccoli.
+Place any images of class 'classname' in 'data/png/classname'.
+For example, interpolating two images of broccoli should be placed in 'data/png/broccoli'.
 Images should be 256 x 256 and grayscale.

 Make sure to set the batch size equal to the number of images.
 For example, if interpolating between 5 images, run:

 ```
-python3 test.py --batch-size 2 --img-class broccoli
+python3 test.py --batch-size 5 --img-class broccoli
 ```

-When running interpolation, outputs will be saved to 'results/test/'.
+When running interpolation, outputs will be saved to 'results/test'.

 ## Changing Interpolation

-On lines 92-93 in test.py
+On lines 92-93 in 'test.py'

 ```
 y = linear(encoded, ibf=20, ease=sigmoid)